 Proton therapy has been compared to transarterial chemoembolization (TACE) for HCC in a randomized trial.
 A total of 69 subjects were reported.
 The primary endpoint was progression-free survival.
-There was a trend toward improved progression-free survival (48% vs 31%, p=0.06) favoring protons but no significant difference in overall survival with a median overall survival of 30 months.
-Total days of hospitalization within 30 days of treatment was 166 days for the 36 TACE patients and 24 days for the proton patients (p<0.001).
+There was a trend toward improved progression-free survival (48% vs 31%; P = .06) favoring protons but no significant difference in overall survival with a median overall survival of 30 months.
+Total days of hospitalization within 30 days of treatment was 166 days for the 36 TACE patients and 24 days for the proton patients (P < .001).

-Proton beam therapy is considered not medically necessary for the treatment of HCC.
+Proton beam therapy is considered medically necessary for the treatment of unresectable HCC with curative intent when there is no evidence of metastatic disease.